Kursk: Urban layout

 The purpose of the redevelopment was complete accounting and control of residents.
-For this, the city was divided under the governor Aleksandr Bekleshov into 4 parts, each of which was managed by a private bailiff.
+For this, the city was divided under the governor Alexander Bekleshov into 4 parts, each of which was managed by a private bailiff.
 The redevelopment of the city was begun by the provincial surveyor Ivan Fedorovich Bashilov, the district surveyor Ivan Shoshin, the provincial architects Vasily Yakovlev, Lavrenty Kalinovsky.
 Since 1783, decisions on redevelopment issues were made by a commission in the amount of 3 officials, namely the provincial land surveyor, the mayor and the city magistrate's ratman.
-The new urban structure - a rectangular quarter with residents of the same income, one estate - greatly facilitated the accounting and control of the inhabitants by the authorities.
+The new urban structure – a rectangular quarter with residents of the same income, one estate – greatly facilitated the accounting and control of the inhabitants by the authorities.
 The center of the city, built up with stone buildings, was to take on a new, "ceremonial" appearance.
 These requirements were met by the resettlement of residents on the basis of class.
-The most significant government buildings erected in Kursk by the end of the 18th century. in accordance with the plan, confirmed by Catherine II, these were public places, a prison, a guest house, the main public school, a house of a noble assembly.
-The building of the bank office, magistrate and post office was located along the red lines of the development of Florovskaya and Moskovskaya streets.
+The most significant government buildings erected in Kursk by the end of the 18th century.
+In accordance with the plan confirmed by Catherine II, these were public places, a prison, a guest house, the main public school, and a house of a noble assembly.
+The construction of the bank office, magistrate and post office was located along the red lines of the development of Florovskaya and Moskovskaya streets.
 The general plan for the development of Kursk was adopted in 1782.
 It was built according to a regular plan with a clear rectangular grid of streets.
 It was based on the two main streets Moskovskaya and Khersonskaya (now Lenin and Dzerzhinsky), converging at right angles on Red Square.

 A city hospital, a regimental infirmary, an almshouse, and salt shops were built.
 The most notable private houses of the late 18th century that have survived to this day are the houses of the landowner Denisiev (corner of Sadovaya and Semyonovskaya) and the official Puzanov (Dzerzhinsky, 70), as well as the "house of the treasurer" (corner of Radishcheva and Marata).
 The main significance of the general city plan of 1782 is that for about 150 years it remained the only document that determined the development of the city of Kursk.
 The next master plan appeared only in 1947, after the Second World War.
 The number of residential buildings from 1786 to 1836 increased insignificantly, from 1989 houses to 2782 houses.
 If any building did not correspond to the confirmed plan, it was demolished.